-In this day and age, automatic transmissions are part and parcel of the automotive industry for the amount of convenience they provide in the otherwise inconvenience-loaded and hectic lifestyles.
-In India, dual-clutch transmission (DCT) and continuous variable transmission (CVT) are the two fairly popular automatic transmissions for the smooth and pocket-friendly ride experience they provide.
-Since both transmissions are pretty decisive of the ride quality and the economic nature of your car, let’s learn what distinguishes them and how much.
+In India, dual-clutch transmission (DCT) and continuous variable transmission (CVT) are two fairly popular automatic transmissions.
+This is due to the smooth and pocket-friendly ride experience they provide.
+Since both transmissions determine the ride quality and also how economical running your car will be, let’s learn what distinguishes them.

 What is a DCT Automatic?

-Instead of the gearbox, the continuous variable transmission consists of a set of two cone-pulleys through which a metallic belt runs.
+Instead of the gearbox, the continuous variable transmission consists of a set of two cone-pulleys connected by a belt.
 One pulley is connected to the engine and another to the differential that rotates the wheels.
 This pulley arrangement can be described as two opposed conical plates, conically-inward with a belt running over their joining.
 In both the pulleys, one conical plate is stationary and the opposite one is axially movable.
-The movable conical plate moves closer or farther from the opposite one to increase or decrease the diametrical rotation of the metallic belt.
-Since both pulleys have the moveable conical plate, the diameter of both can be continuously changed and the vehicle can run on a variety of diameter ratios between the driving and driven pulley, this is how the transmission got named ‘Continuous variable transmission’.
-The whole system is managed by a transmission engine control unit which hydraulically controls the motion of the movable conical pulleys and provides the vehicle an infinite number of gear ratios (diameter ratios).
+The movable conical plate moves closer or farther from the opposite one to increase or decrease the diametrical rotation of the belt.
+Since both pulleys have the moveable conical plate, the diameter of both can be continuously changed and the vehicle can run on a variety of diameter ratios between the driving and driven pulley.
+This is how the transmission got named ‘Continuous Variable Transmission’.
+The whole system is managed by a transmission engine control unit, which hydraulically controls the motion of the movable conical pulleys and provides the vehicle an infinite number of gear ratios (diameter ratios).

 Which one should you choose, DCT or CVT?